siddheshkadam/pepithon-WTC/README.md

 23. How to send email in Golang via Gmail?
 You should use the Golang default mail function?
 [WRITE YOUR NAME]

 24. How to send an email from JavaScript via Gmail?
 You should use the Javascript default mail function?
-[WRITE YOUR NAME]
+[Vishal C]

 25. How to send an email from Ruby via Gmail?
 You should use the Ruby default mail function?
-[WRITE YOUR NAME]
+[Vishal C]

 26. How to send an email from Rust using Lettre?
 [WRITE YOUR NAME]